dontBelieveIt/dontBelieveIt/README.md

 - 📫 How to reach me **hello.i.am.roxane@gmail.com**

-- 📄 Know about my experiences [I worked in customer relation before turning back to what I liked when I was little : video games and the vast world of informatic.
-After a formation at OpenClassrooms, I discovered that I really enjoyed coding.
-Thus, here I am ! :)](I worked in customer relation before turning back to what I liked when I was little : video games and the vast world of informatic.
-After a formation at OpenClassrooms, I discovered that I really enjoyed coding.
-Thus, here I am ! :))
+- 📄 Know about my experiences : I’ve always been motivated by problem solving, which made customer service a great start to my career.
+But I quickly realized that I wanted to do more: I wanted to be the one creating the solutions.
+My lifelong interest in technology, especially video games, which taught me to enjoy immersive and logical challenges, led me to web development.
+At 25, I decided to make the switch and enrolled in a web development course.
+That’s where everything fell into place: coding allowed me to combine my problem solving skills with my passion for creating intuitive user experiences.
+JavaScript and React became my go-to tools for creating responsive and dynamic interfaces :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">